Cordially Invited to Meet Death: Plot summary

 "The cut on Janet's arm was nearly an inch long."

 Bess Huddleston, arranger of parties for New York society, asks Nero Wolfe to put an end to a campaign of anonymous letters that imply she has been gossiping about her clients' private lives.
 She suspects Janet Nichols, her assistant, but does not specify the reason to Wolfe.
 After Bess leaves, Wolfe summons Janet and Maryella Timms, Bess' secretary, to the office; while Archie reclaims a hexagonally-cut picture of Janet that Bess dropped, swiped by Janet from Archie's desk, Maryella charms Wolfe by helping him and Fritz properly cook corned beef hash.

 Apart from the culinary, though, Wolfe obtains no useful information from Nichols and Timms, and sends Archie to Bess' house and place of business to investigate further.
 After being bedeviled by a playful chimpanzee, Archie meets her brother Daniel, her nephew Larry, and Alan Brady, a doctor who has been spending time with Janet.
-While those involved are having cocktails on the terrace, the chimpanzee startles the butler, who drops and breaks a tray of glasses crashes to the ground.
+While those involved are having cocktails on the terrace, the chimpanzee startles the butler, who drops a tray of glasses that crash to the ground and break.
 Most of the broken glass is cleaned up, but Bess cuts her foot on a shard in her slipper; because of the presence of the animals, Dr. Brady treats the cut with iodine.

 Less than one week later, Bess is dead, having undergone an excruciatingly painful and drawn out death from tetanus.
 That, as far as Wolfe is concerned, ends his involvement, but Daniel Huddleston pesters the police as he believes his sister was murdered.
 Daniel is insistent enough that Inspector Cramer comes to Wolfe looking for information.
 Wolfe has none for him, but after Cramer leaves he drops Archie an exiguous hint: he thinks there is one thing that Cramer should have done during his investigation, and wonders if it has rained during the past week.